-The skin is the largest organ.
-And it can also be your biggest problem!
 Pollution, sun, stress, hormones, and unhealthy food can make your skin dull and prone to acne and pigmentation.
-And you end up spending a ton of money on skin care and makeup products without any sustainable results.
-This is precisely why you need to be on a skin-friendly diet and consume fruits, veggies, and healthy fats.
-In this article, we give you the best diet for your skin and a list of foods to eat and avoid.
+And you end up spending a ton of money on skincare and makeup products without any sustainable results.
+This is precisely why you need to be on a skin-friendly diet and consume fruits, veggies, and healthy fats (1).
+In this article, we give you the best diet plan for glowing skin and a list of foods to eat and avoid.
 Incorporate it into your lifestyle to get a healthy and natural glow that will outdo any makeup artist’s smart hacks.
-Swipe up!

 |1 cucumber/carrot, sliced with yogurt/hummus|